kenwals/Wildlife-Rescue/README.md

 This is a [Data Centric web app](https://wildlife-rescue.herokuapp.com/) for a fictional wildlife animal rescue charity.

-There are various wildlife charities that rescue or rehabilitate animals whom have been involved in accidents or become ill.
+These wildlife charities care for animals, who have been involved in accidents or become ill.
 Sometimes members of the public find these animals and become their carers.

-A part of taking care of the animals is completing paperwork as the animal's care may requires licensing.
-The aim of this app is to make the process easier.
-Members of the public can register incident cases and the charity or Governing body can follow up.
+A part of taking care of the animals is completing paperwork as the animal's care may require licensing.
+This app aims to make the process easier.
+Members of the public can register incident cases, and the charity or Governing body can then follow up.

 ![wildlife rescue page preview image](wireframe/wildlife-rescue-preview-image.png)